nextgis/docs_toolbox/source/download_and_prepare_l8_s2.rst

 Supported ID types are Copernicus, GoogleCloud and MPC (L2A only).

-You can get ID for Copernicus catalog using the tool `Copernicus Sentinel image search <https://toolbox.nextgis.com/t/imagesearch>`_ or `Sentinel-2 scenes to GPKG <https://toolbox.nextgis.com/t/s2_search>`_.
+You can get ID for Copernicus catalog:

+* using the tool `Copernicus Sentinel image search <https://toolbox.nextgis.com/t/imagesearch>`_ or `Sentinel-2 scenes to GPKG <https://toolbox.nextgis.com/t/s2_search>`_;
+* on https://dataspace.copernicus.eu: sign up, find an image for your area of interest and copy its ID.

 Inputs: